ASivashs/Memory_usage_scripts/README.md

-## Memory usage scripts
+# Memory usage scripts

-#### Instructions how to use and requirements are located in directories with scripts.
+### Instructions how to use and requirements are located in directories with scripts.

 This scripts are designed to monitor the memory consumption of a system and generate an alarm by sending an HTTP request to an API when the memory usage exceeds a specified threshold.
+You can getting and storing alarms in Memory_control_server (https://github.com/ASivashs/Memory_control_server).